Physician Burnout Solutions:

 • Prepare For Change

-As the leading measure of burnout validated by more than 35 years of research, the Maslach Burnout Inventory (MBI) Human Services Survey for Medical Personnel specifically addresses the needs of the medical community.
-In combination with the Areas of Worklife Survey (AWS), the Maslach Burnout Toolkit will assess burnout among your medical personnel and identify key areas of strength or weakness in your organizational setting that may be causing burnout.
+Maslach Burnout Inventory (MBI) is the leading measure of burnout.
+It has been validated by 35+ years of research.
+In combination with the Areas of Worklife Survey (AWS), the Maslach Burnout Toolkit provides you with both the pattern and extent of burnout plus the likely causes.
+You can identify key areas of strength or weakness in your organizational setting that may be causing burnout.

 Maslach Burnout Inventory and Areas of Worklife Survey